-In the first subSection we present two methods used to identify local extrema.
+In the first subsection we present two methods used to identify local extrema.
 Then, we explain the pattern recognition algorithm which is based on the quantitative definition of chart patterns.
-In the third subSection, we present the two criteria chosen for the analysis of the detected charts, the predictive power and the profitability.
-The last subSection is dedicated to the way we compute the statistical significance of our results.
+In the third subsection, we present the two criteria chosen for the analysis of the detected charts: predictability and profitability.
+The last subsection is dedicated to the way we compute the statistical significance of our results.
 It is achieved by running a Monte Carlo simulation.